 A bank is also the safest place to keep your money.
-Banks are insured by the Federal Deposit Insurance Corporation (FDIC), which insures any money you deposit into the bank.
+Banks are insured by the Federal Deposit Insurance Corporation (FDIC), which insures any money you deposit.
 Even if the bank loses a loan or runs into trouble financially, your money is safe.

-- The First Woman’s Bank of Tennessee, founded in 1919, was the first bank run entirely by women.
+- Founded in 1919, The First Woman’s Bank of Tennessee was the first bank run entirely by women.